kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 is enabled by checking the kubelet logs for "feature gates: {map[NodeLogQuery:true]}".

 ###### How can someone using this feature know that it is working for their instance?

-- [x] Other
+- [x] Other (treat as last resort)
   - Details: The cluster administrator can confirm that this feature works by querying the kubelet log proxy endpoint.
 Example: "kubectl get --raw "/api/v1/nodes/node-1.example/proxy/logs/?query=kubelet"

+###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+This feature provides on-demand log retrieval and does not have continuous operation requirements.
+Reasonable SLOs include:
+- 99% of log query requests should complete successfully when the kubelet is healthy
+- Log queries should return within 30 seconds (enforced by implementation timeout)
+- The feature should not impact kubelet's primary responsibilities for pod management

+###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

+- [x] Metrics
+  - Metric name: kubelet_http_requests_total (existing kubelet metric, filtered by endpoint)
+  - Aggregation method: Rate of requests to the /logs/ endpoint, error rate
+  - Components exposing the metric: kubelet
+- [x] Other (treat as last resort)
+  - Details: Kubelet logs will contain error messages if log query operations fail.
+Operators can monitor for errors related to log query operations in kubelet logs.

+###### Are there any missing metrics that would be useful to have to improve observability of this feature?

+Currently, the feature relies on existing kubelet HTTP metrics.
+Additional metrics that could be useful include:
+- A dedicated metric for node log query request duration
+- A metric for the size of logs returned
+- A metric for rate-limited or rejected requests

+These metrics were not added to minimize the footprint of the feature, but could be considered based on user feedback during the beta phase.

 ### Dependencies

-* **Does this feature depend on any specific services running in the cluster?**
+###### Does this feature depend on any specific services running in the cluster?

 - kubelet
-    - Usage description:
+  - Usage description: The feature is implemented as part of the kubelet and requires kubelet to be running.
     - Impact of its outage on the feature: If kubelet is not running on the node this feature will not work.
-      - Impact of its degraded performance or high-error rates on the feature:
-        If the kubelet is degraded this feature will also be degraded i.e. the node logs will not be returned.
+    - Impact of its degraded performance or high-error rates on the feature: If the kubelet is degraded this feature will also be degraded i.e. the node logs will not be returned.

 ### Scalability

-* **Will enabling / using this feature result in any new API calls?**
+###### Will enabling / using this feature result in any new API calls?

 No

-* **Will enabling / using this feature result in introducing new API types?**
+###### Will enabling / using this feature result in introducing new API types?

 The feature does not introduce a new API from an API server perspective but the existing kubelet proxy/log endpoint will have new features built into it.

-* **Will enabling / using this feature result in any new calls to the cloud provider?**
+###### Will enabling / using this feature result in any new calls to the cloud provider?

 No

-* **Will enabling / using this feature result in increasing size or count of the existing API objects?**
+###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 No

-* **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**
+###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 No

-* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
+###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 In the case of large logs, there is potential for an increase in RAM and CPU usage on the node when an attempt is made to stream them.
 However, so far no CPU or memory spikes have been reported from the field.

+###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

+No. The feature has a built-in timeout of 30 seconds which prevents long-running queries from exhausting resources.
+Additionally, the feature only responds to explicit API requests and does not consume resources in the background.

 ### Troubleshooting

+###### How does this feature react if the API server and/or etcd is unavailable?

+The feature does not directly interact with the API server or etcd.
+However, the client (kubectl or other API client) needs to communicate with the API server to proxy the request to the kubelet.
+If the API server is unavailable, the client will not be able to reach the kubelet's /logs endpoint through the proxy.
+Direct access to the kubelet (if configured) would still work.

+###### What are other known failure modes?

+- [Log query timeout]
+  - Detection: Log queries that take longer than 30 seconds will timeout.
+The client will receive a timeout error.
+This can be detected through HTTP 504 Gateway Timeout responses or similar timeout errors in client logs.
+  - Mitigations: The 30-second timeout is built into the implementation to prevent resource exhaustion.
+Users should narrow their query scope (e.g., using time ranges or patterns) to retrieve logs within the timeout period.
+  - Diagnostics: Kubelet logs will show timeout errors.
+Error message: "context deadline exceeded" or similar timeout-related messages.
+  - Testing: Tested manually by attempting to query very large log files.

+- [Service/log file not found]
+  - Detection: If the requested service or log file does not exist, a 404 Not Found error will be returned.
+This can be observed in the API response.
+  - Mitigations: Users should verify the service name or log file path exists on the node.
+On Linux, use `systemctl list-units` to see available services.
+Check `/var/log/` for available log files.
+  - Diagnostics: The error response will indicate "No such file or directory" or "Unit not found" depending on the underlying system.
+  - Testing: E2E tests include negative test cases for non-existent services.

+- [Permission denied accessing logs]
+  - Detection: If the kubelet process does not have permissions to read the requested logs, a permission error will be returned (typically HTTP 500 or 403).
+  - Mitigations: Ensure the kubelet runs with appropriate permissions to access system logs.
+On Linux systems with journald, the kubelet should be able to run journalctl.
+On Windows, the kubelet should have access to event logs.
+  - Diagnostics: Kubelet logs will show permission denied errors.
+Check kubelet process permissions and SELinux/AppArmor policies if applicable.
+  - Testing: Not explicitly tested in e2e tests, but covered through operational deployment testing.

+###### What steps should be taken if SLOs are not being met to determine the problem?

+If log queries are failing or timing out frequently:

+1. Check kubelet health and resource usage (CPU, memory) on the affected nodes
+2. Review kubelet logs for errors related to log query operations
+3. Verify that the requested services/log files exist on the nodes
+4. Check if log files are exceptionally large - consider using time filters or pattern matching to reduce query scope
+5. Monitor the `kubelet_http_requests_total` metric filtered by the /logs endpoint to identify error rates
+6. Verify that the `NodeLogQuery` feature gate and `enableSystemLogQuery` configuration option are properly enabled
+7. Test with a simple query (e.g., querying kubelet logs from a recent time period) to isolate whether the issue is query-specific or systemic

 ## Implementation History